Transferring Natural Language Datasets Between Languages Using Large Language Models for Modern Decision Support and Sci-Tech Analytical Systems: Materials and Methods

 The translation task is pretty straightforward.
-Given the text in English, we ask LLM to translate it into Russian.
-From the previous research \cite{Zhu2023MultilingualMT} we know that LLMs are good enough in this task, though they still perform worse than supervised systems.
-Nevertheless, we are interested in building a monolithic pipeline based solely on LLM.
-In order to ensure the quality of the translation, based on our gold set of translated DEFT, we test the translation abilities of our chosen LLMS with BLEU score and two metrics based on embeddings.
+Given the text in English, we ask the LLM to translate it into Russian.
+From~the previous research~\cite{Zhu2023MultilingualMT}, we know that LLMs are good enough in this task, though~they still perform worse than supervised systems.
+Nevertheless, we are interested in building a monolithic pipeline based solely on LLMs.
+To~ensure the quality of the translation, based on our gold set of translated DEFT, we test the translation abilities of our chosen LLMs with a BLEU score and two metrics based on~embeddings.

-The BLEU score \cite{Papineni2002BleuAM} is a widely used metric in the field of machine translation.
-The mechanism of this metric is to calculate the overlap between n-grams of gold translation and translation provided by the system.
-The known disadvantage of this approach is that lexical overlap doesn’t guarantee the meaning preservation.
-To estimate to what extent the sense is preserved, we use embedding-based metrics as they operate on a semantic level.
+The BLEU score~\cite{Papineni2002BleuAM} is a widely used metric in machine translation.
+The~mechanism of this metric is to calculate the overlap between n-grams of the gold translation and the translation provided by the system.
+The~known disadvantage of this approach is that lexical overlap does not guarantee meaning preservation.
+To~estimate to which the sense is preserved, we use embedding-based metrics as they operate on a semantic~level.

-We use the LaBSE model \cite{Feng2020LanguageagnosticBS} as a cross-lingual encoder for texts, as it encodes semantically close texts on different languages to close points in one embedding space.
-This allows us to measure the translation quality in two ways.
+We use the LaBSE model~\cite{Feng2020LanguageagnosticBS} as a cross-lingual encoder for texts, as~it encodes semantically close texts in different languages to close points in one embedding space.
+This allows us to measure the translation quality in two~ways.

 First, we calculate the mean distance between the corresponding English text and its gold Russian translation, then we do it in the same way between the English text and the translated one.
 Next, we compare two means by substituting the latter for the former.
-The closer to the zero metric is, the more likely that model-translated text conveys the same meaning as the gold-translated text.
-We will call this metric as \textbf{Parallel comparison.}
+The~closer to the zero metric is, the~more likely that model-translated text conveys the same meaning as the gold-translated text.
+We call this metric Parallel Comparison.

 Second, resembling the BLEU approach, we compare the mean distances between gold Russian text embeddings and translated ones.
-If the BLEU operates on a lexical level, this metric does this on a semantic level and relies on the abovementioned property of cross-lingual encoders.
-We will name this metric as \textbf{BLEU-like.}
+If~the BLEU operates on a lexical level, this metric does this on a semantic level and relies on the abovementioned property of cross-lingual encoders.
+We name this metric BLEU-like.

 We reuse the best prompt from the annotation transferring task, only changing the task description.
-As we will show in the result section, they perform similarly, so we provided the one that we actually use in \ref{app_translation_prompt_2}.
+As~we will show in the result section, they perform similarly, so we provided the one that we use in Appendix \ref{app_translation_prompt_2}.